karlbenedict/GEOG485-585/week01.md

 ![Repository home page](images/github_portfolioHome.jpg){width=70%}

 **Make note of the web address of this page (even email it to yourself) to make it easy to get back here later** - `https://github.com/<your username>/portfolio`

+**Respond to the "GitHub Username and Repository Survey" in the assignments section of Learn with the GitHub username and repository that you will be using for the class**

 ## Create Your First Web Page